Contents

 Advanced Email Search Techniques

-Partial information searches - When you know only part of an email address, focus your search on that fragment.
-If you know they use Gmail but not their username, search for "@gmail.com" combined with their name.
+Partial information searches When you know only part of an email address, search for that fragment.
+For example:

 Privacy Considerations